 A Payment Schedule sets out how the debtor must pay the debt.
 For example by installments of specific amounts on certain dates.
 So long as the debtor follows the terms of the payment schedule the creditor cannot use other methods to collect the debt.
 If a payment schedule is not being followed either creditor or debtor can request a Payment Hearing to change the payment schedule.
 The creditor can also now take further steps to collect the debt.

 - Get a copy of the Payment Order: You can request it at the Small Claims Court Registry

-- File the Summons: Fill in the Summons to a Payment Hearing form and bring it to the Small Claims Registry.
+- File the Summons: Fill in the Summons to a Payment Hearing form and bring it to the Small Claims Registry at least 14 days before the date of the Payment Hearing.
 The Registry staff will fill out the date, time and location of the Payment Hearing.
 Be sure to request the documents you wish the debtor to bring on the Summons. (e.g. record of income and assets)

-- Serve the Summons: Personally serve the summons on the debtor at least 7 days before the date of the Payment Hearing
+- Serve the Summons: Personally serve the summons as well as a blank supporting materials cover sheet (Form 39) and a blank statement of finances (Form 40), unless the debtor is a corporation or a partnership, on the debtor at least 14 days before the date of the Payment Hearing

 - Complete an Affidavit of Service: Have the person who served the summons fill out the Affidavit of Service to prove service and bring it to the Payment Hearing